Health Insurance Premium Payment Program (HIPP)

-Working Medicaid members that cannot afford to pay the premiums, coinsurance or deductibles of their employer group health plan may be eligible for HIPP if it is determined to save money for the Medicaid agency.
+Working Medicaid members who cannot afford to pay the premiums, coinsurance or deductibles of their employer group health plan may be eligible for HIPP if it is determined to save money for the Medicaid agency.

-Once it is determined that a Medicaid recipient is eligible for HIPP, payments to the employer or reimbursement to the employee will begin upon the completion of the HIPP application verification process.
+Once it is determined that a Medicaid recipient is eligible for HIPP, premium payments to the employer or reimbursement to the employee will begin upon the completion of the HIPP application verification process.

-HIPP participants must continue to be Medicaid members and meet the cost saving rules to continue to be eligible for the HIPP Program.
+HIPP participants must continue to be Medicaid members and meet the cost-saving rules to continue to be eligible for the HIPP Program.

 To determine whether you qualify for HIPP, contact your Medicaid worker at your local County Division of Family and Children Services (DFCS) and ask about the HIPP program.

-Health Management Systems HIPP Unit for HIPP Application and HIPP Eligibility requirements at (678) 564-1162 ext 131.
+If you would like additional information about the HIPP program, please call Health Management Systems HIPP Unit for HIPP Application and HIPP Eligibility requirements at 678-564-1162 ext 2131.